The evolving expectations of today’s healthcare consumer

 In 2023, Press Ganey national data revealed a consistent uptick in patients’ rating of experiences in acute inpatient care, almost completely reversing the downturn seen between 2020 and 2022.
 While patient experience in emergency departments continues to be a challenge for many healthcare systems, we’re beginning to see promising improvements in that area as well.

 Leading health systems saw the benefit of offering flexible options for getting care during the pandemic—meeting demand by shifting volume to lower-intensity settings and modalities.
-Many have matured those COVID-stopgap measures, integrating them into their access strategies and establishing new access points for on-demand care via telehealth and partnerships with retail providers and/or stand-alone urgent care providers.
+Many have matured those COVID-stopgap measures, integrating them into their access strategies and establishing new access points for on-demand care via telehealth services and partnerships with retail providers and/or stand-alone urgent care providers.

-This shift in consumer behavior underscores the need for healthcare providers to adapt to meet new expectations by making performance ratings accessible, leveraging technology to enhance the patient experience, and focusing on earning and re-earning the trust and confidence of their patients with every encounter, across the full spectrum of encounters.
+This shift in consumer behavior underscores the need for healthcare providers to adapt to meet new consumer expectations in healthcare by making performance ratings accessible, leveraging technology to enhance the patient experience, and focusing on earning and re-earning the trust and confidence of their patients with every encounter, across the full spectrum of encounters.

 Drivers of patient trust and confidence